Bride Ideas

 Bridal lehenga colours in sage green with minimal zari work for an elegant aesthetic

-Design 16: Pastel green with layered dupattas adds depth, making the whole outfit feel rich .
+16: Pastel green with layered dupatta drapes adds depth, making the whole outfit feel rich .

 Bridal lehenga colours in champagne gold with heavy embellishments for a royal feel